-This handbook is intended to provide each support staff employee with the basic policies and practices of the district.
+This handbook is intended to provide each staff employee with the basic policies and practices of the district.
 Each employee is encouraged to read this handbook thoroughly in order to gain an understanding of employment items in the handbook.
 Items that are not understood in the handbook by the employee should be discussed with Central Office.
 Employees will receive specific guidelines from their job descriptions and their supervisors.
 Job descriptions are available from the central office.
-All board policies are available for viewing in Central Office.

-All staff should become familiar with Board Policy and Regulation manuals of the Board of Education.
-These manuals are found on the school district website at www.knox.k12.mo.us.
+All board policies are available for viewing in Central Office or on the School Board Website.
+The district handbooks can be found on the school district website at www.knox.k12.mo.us.